 This night, however, was different.
 This night we were going to Gonpachi.
 You might know it better as that restaurant where they filmed a fight scene in Kill Bill.
 It’s a popular destination, and it was very high on Kat’s list of must-see locations, so we’d planned ahead for once.

 After dinner the cool kids (namely everyone but me) decided to head out for karaoke.
 I went back to the hostel to hammer out some blog posts and catch some shut-eye.
-Amelia gathered some photographic evidence of what transpired in my absence.
+The Missus gathered some photographic evidence of what transpired in my absence.

-Once Kat and Shawn had returned (and once Amelia and I were ambulatory), the group of us left to see the gardens of the Imperial palace (called Honmaru Goten).
+Once Kat and Shawn had returned (and once The Missus and I were ambulatory), the group of us left to see the gardens of the Imperial palace (called Honmaru Goten).
 They were immaculate, as one would expect the Japanese emperor’s backyard to be.

 Along the way, we saw plenty of little features that seemed photo-worthy.
 Never before in my life have I spent so much time trying to catch a spider in the right light.

 We looped around the the entrance of Edo castle and politely asked the guard if we could enter.
 He declined with what sounded like the only English phrase in his repertoire: “private property”.
 On reflection, I suppose that that phrase would be pretty high up on the scale of valuable English terms to know.
 You know, historically speaking.